-2.14.1 Batteries
+2.20.1 Batteries

-Provide sealed, maintenance-free, [sealed lead acid][lead-calcium][gel cell] batteries as the source for emergency power to the FACU.
+Provide sealed, maintenance-free, [sealed lead acid][lead-calcium][gel cell] batteries as the source for emergency power to the FMCU.
 Batteries must contain suspended electrolyte.
-The battery system must be maintained in a fully charged condition by means of a solid state battery charger.
+The battery system must be maintained in a fully charged condition by means of a battery charger.
 Provide an automatic transfer switch to transfer the load to the batteries in the event of the failure of primary power.

-2.14.1.1 Capacity
+2.20.1.1 Capacity

-Battery size must be the following capacity.
-This capacity applies to every control unit associated with this system, including supplemental notification appliance circuit panels, auxiliary power supply panels, and fire alarm transmitters.
+Battery size must be the greater of the following two capacities.
+This capacity applies to every control unit associated with this system, including supplemental notification appliance circuit panels, auxiliary power supply panels, fire alarm transmitters, and Base-wide mass notification transceivers.
+When determining the required capacity under alarm condition, visual notification appliances must include both textual and non-textual type appliances.

-a.
-Sufficient capacity to operate the fire alarm system under supervisory and trouble conditions, including audible trouble signal devices for 48 hours and audible and visual signal devices under alarm conditions for an additional 15 minutes.
+- a.
+Sufficient capacity to operate the fire alarm system under supervisory and trouble conditions, including audible trouble signal devices for 48 hours and audible and visual signal devices under alarm conditions for an additional 15 minutes. - b.
+Sufficient capacity to operate the mass notification for 60 minutes after loss of AC power.

-2.14.1.2 Battery Power Calculations
+2.20.1.2 Battery Power Calculations

 - a.
 Verify that battery capacity exceeds supervisory and alarm power requirements for the criteria noted in the paragraph "Capacity" above. - (1) Substantiate the battery calculations for alarm and supervisory power requirements.
 Include ampere-hour requirements for each system component and each control unit component, and compliance with UL 864. - (2) Provide complete battery calculations for both the alarm and supervisory power requirements.
 Submit ampere-hour requirements for each system component with the calculations. - (3) Provide voltage drop calculations to indicate that sufficient voltage is available for proper operation of the system and all components.
 Calculations must be performed using the minimum rated voltage of each component. - b.
 For battery calculations assume a starting voltage of 24 VDC for starting the calculations to size the batteries.
 Calculate the required Amp-Hours for the specified standby time, and then calculate the required Amp-Hours for the specified alarm time.
-Using 20.4 VDC as starting voltage, perform a voltage drop calculation for circuits containing device and/or appliances remote from the power sources.
+Using 20.4 VDC as starting voltage, perform a voltage drop calculation for circuits containing devices or appliances remote from the power sources.

-2.14.2 Battery Chargers
+2.20.2 Battery Chargers

-Provide a solid state, fully automatic, variable charging rate battery charger.
+Provide a fully automatic, variable charging rate battery charger.
 The charger must be capable of providing 120 percent of the connected system load and must maintain the batteries at full charge.
 In the event the batteries are fully discharged (20.4 Volts dc), the charger must recharge the batteries back to 95 percent of full charge within 48 hours after a single discharge cycle as described in paragraph CAPACITY above.
 Provide pilot light to indicate when batteries are manually placed on a high rate of charge as part of the unit assembly if a high rate switch is provided.

-2.15 SURGE PROTECTIVE DEVICES
+2.21 SURGE PROTECTIVE DEVICES

 Surge protective devices must be provided to suppress all voltage transients which might damage fire alarm control unit components.
 Systems having circuits located outdoors, communications equipment must be protected against surges induced on any signaling line circuit.
 Cables and conductors, that serve as communications links, must have surge protection circuits installed at each end.
 The surge protective device must wire in series to the power supply of the protected equipment with screw terminations.
-Line voltage surge arrestor must be installed directly adjacent to the power panel where the FACU breaker is located.
+Line voltage surge arrestor must be installed directly adjacent to the power panel where the FMCU breaker is located.